-The comparative study will bring together the national studies.
-It will contain an analysis of the EU acquis on data protection and of the relevant international standards and a comparison of EU Member States regarding: data protection authorities; indicators for compliance; sanctions and compensation policy; rights awareness.
-The comparative study will also bring together the national analysis of deficiencies, as well as good practices.
-The report will contain conclusions and opinions focusing on gaps in EU legislation and an assessment of the need to introduce new/ amend existing legislation in this area.
+The comparative study brought together the national studies.
+It contained an analysis of the EU acquis on data protection and of the relevant international standards and a comparison of EU Member States regarding: data protection authorities; indicators for compliance; sanctions and compensation policy; rights awareness.
+The comparative study also brought together the national analysis of deficiencies, as well as good practices.
+The report contained conclusions and opinions focusing on gaps in EU legislation and an assessment of the need to introduce new/ amend existing legislation in this area.

 Innovation - What's 'new' about the project?

-This will be the Agency's first report on this topic.
+This was the Agency's first report on this topic.